mbyx/Automaton/README.md

-# Automaton - A Linux Automation Library
+## Automaton - A Linux Automation Library

+Automaton is a library based on uinput designed to be a substitute for autohotkey in linux.
+It has support for HotKeys, HotStrings, and Remaps with configurable options, context sensitivity, and device manipulation.

 ### Note
 Automaton supports only Linux.